93627829939e93u3/java-Project/README.md

 ## 📋 Project Overview

-This is a Java-based application designed to [describe your project's purpose, e.g., manage records, perform calculations, create a game, etc.].
+This is a Java-based application designed to [project's purpose, e.g., manage records, perform calculations, create a game, etc.].

 The project is structured using object-oriented programming principles and is ideal for learning, academic, or real-world Java development.